Tauseef-Hilal/Pathfinding-Visualizer/README.md

 * Pygame: You can install Pygame by running 'pip install pygame' in your terminal.

 ## Usage
-Download the project repository to your local machine.
-Navigate to the project directory.
-Run 'python main.py' in your terminal to start the program.
+- Download the project repository to your local machine.
+- Navigate to the project directory.
+- Run `python3 run.pyw` if on Linux or Mac
+- Run `python run.pyw` if on Windows

 ## Contributing
 This project is open to contributions, bug reports, and suggestions.
 If you've found a bug or have a suggestion, please open an issue.